briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 [rEFInd themes]: https://www.rodsbooks.com/refind/themes.html
 [refind-theme-regular]: https://github.com/bobafetthotmail/refind-theme-regular

-For our case, it also has built-in support to automaticaly sign itself with your MOK (and even create an MOK for you).
 Follow the instructions for [Secure Boot with rEFInd].
+Very conveniently, [rEFInd] has built-in support to automatically sign itself with your MOK.
+If you already created an MOK, put it in the correct location for [rEFInd] to use.
+Otherwise, [rEFInd] will generate a new MOK for you, and you'll need to make sure you sign your [unified kernel image] with the MOK.
 Note that you may need to set up an icon yourself since rEFInd can't automatically discern one from a [unified kernel image].

 [Secure Boot with rEFInd]: https://wiki.archlinux.org/title/REFInd#Secure_Boot

+### Rebuild initramfs

+Don't forget to run `mkinitcpio -P` to rebuild your [initramfs] after you are done configuring [mkinitcpio].
+This includes potentially needing to resign it if you generated the MOK when setting up [rEFInd].
+Forgetting to do so likely means your system won't boot since it'll use the old [initramfs] that's not configured correctly.

 ### Reboot